START-Hack/Helsana-STARTHACK22/HELSANA_DATASET_AND_ACCESS.md

 - ``TimeStart`` (string) &mdash; Time and Date of the sport unit.
 - ``Duration`` (long) &mdash; Duration of the sport unit in milliseconds.

-MET oder intensity can be calculated with MetMinues/Duration in minutes
+MET or intensity can be calculated with MetMintues/(duration in minutes)

 ## Direct SQL access (read-only)